Skip to content

 Do I need Life Insurance if I already have Mortgage Protection?

-Mortgage protection is ‘decreasing term life insurance’ that’s required by the bank when you take out a mortgage with them.
+Mortgage protection is required by your lender when you take out a mortgage with them.
+The level of cover decreases as the amount left on your mortgage decreases.
 It tends to be the first step on the life insurance ladder, as buying a house is costly and finances can be tight.
-Should it be unfortunately triggered by the death of one of the policyholders, the mortgage loan will be cleared.
-However, the remaining policyholder and any dependents may now face significant financial hurdles with a parent gone.
-This is why it’s very important to have a life insurance policy in place as well as mortgage protection.
+Should it be unfortunately triggered by the death of one of the policyholders, it will pay a lump sum to help pay off your mortgage.
+However, the remaining policyholder and any dependents may face significant financial hurdles with a parent gone.
+This is why it’s worth considering other life cover as well as mortgage protection.

 How much is Life Insurance?